-- A. In accordance with operating plans and facility design plans reviewed and approved by the Division the Permittee shall: - 1.
+- A. In accordance with operating plans and Project design plans reviewed and approved by the Division the Permittee shall: - 1.
 Construct, operate, and close the facility in accordance with those plans; - 2.
 Except for the discharge authorized by this Permit, and any other approved uses, contain within the fluid management system all dewatering water and all meteoric waters that enter the system as a result of the 25-year, 24-hour storm event; and - 3.
-Not release or discharge any contaminants from the fluid management system that would result in degradation of waters of the State. - B. Schedule of Compliance: None required. - C. The fluid management system covered by this Permit consists of the following water management process components: - 1.
+Not release any contaminants from the fluid management system, except as authorized by this Permit. - B. Schedule of Compliance: None Required. - C. The fluid management system covered by this Permit consists of the following components: - 1.
 All Project boreholes and their associated chambered sumps; and - 2.
 All components used to collect, convey, manage, and control the discharge water, including but not limited to, pumps, pipes, valves, vents, flow meters, fittings, tanks, drains, basins, sumps, ditches, berms, culverts, drill rigs, mobile equipment, run-off/run-on structures, and devices for controlling erosion or sedimentation.